 1 (B) Aliens who have serious medical or 2 mental health needs.
 3 (C) Aliens who are mentally retarded or 4 autistic.
 5 (D) Pregnant alien women.
 6 (E) Elderly aliens who are over the age of 7 65.
 8 (F) Aliens placed in expedited removal pro- 9 ceedings after being rescued from trafficking or 10 criminal operations by Government authorities.
 11 (G) Other groups designated in regulations 12 promulgated by the Secretary.
 13 (5) Implementing regulations.-Not later 14 than 180 days after the date of the enactment of 15 this Act, the Secretary shall promulgate regulations 16 to implement the secure alternatives to detention 17 program and to standardize the care and treatment 18 of aliens in immigration custody based on the Deten- 19 tion Operations Manual of the Department of 20 Homeland Security.
-21 (6) Decisions regarding program not re- 22 VIEWABLE.-The decisions of the Secretary regard- 23 ing when to utilize the program and to what extent 24 and the selection of aliens to participate in the program shall not be subject to administrative or judi cial review.
+21 (6) Decisions regarding program not re- 22 VIEWABLE.-The decisions of the Secretary regard- 23 ing when to utilize the program and to what extent 24 and the selection of aliens to participate in the pro-

-3 (d) REPORTING REQUIREMENTS.-Not later than 4 180 days after the date of the enactment of this Act and 5 annually thereafter, the Secretary shall submit to the Committee on Homeland Security of the House of Rep-6 7 resentatives, the Committee on the Judiciary of the House 8 of Representatives, the Committee on Homeland Security 9 and Governmental Affairs of the Senate, and the Com-10 mittee on the Judiciary of the Senate a report that details all policies, regulations, and actions taken to comply with 11 the provisions in this section, including maximizing deten-12 13 tion capacity and increasing the cost-effectiveness of detention by implementing the secure alternatives to deten-14 tion program, and a description of efforts taken to ensure 15 that all aliens in expedited removal proceedings are resid-16 ing under conditions that are safe, secure, and healthy.
-17 18 (e) AUTHORIZATION OF APPROPRIATIONS.-There 19 are authorized to be appropriated to the Secretary of 20Homeland Security such sums as may be necessary to 21 carry out this section.
-Amounts appropriated pursuant to 22 this section shall remain available until expended.
+- 1 gram shall not be subject to administrative or judi- - 2 cial review. - 3 (d) Reporting Requirements.-Not later than - 4 180 days after the date of the enactment of this Act and - 5 annually thereafter, the Secretary shall submit to the - 6 Committee on Homeland Security of the House of Rep- - 7 resentatives, the Committee on the Judiciary of the House - 8 of Representatives, the Committee on Homeland Security - 9 and Governmental Affairs of the Senate, and the Com- - 10 mittee on the Judiciary of the Senate a report that details - 11 all policies, regulations, and actions taken to comply with - 12 the provisions in this section, including maximizing deten- - 13 tion capacity and increasing the cost-effectiveness of de- - 14 tention by implementing the secure alternatives to deten- - 15 tion program, and a description of efforts taken to ensure - 16 that all aliens in expedited removal proceedings are resid- - 17 ing under conditions that are safe, secure, and healthy. - (e) AUTHORIZATION OF APPROPRIATIONS.-There - 19 are authorized to be appropriated to the Secretary of - 20 Homeland Security such sums as may be necessary to - 21 carry out this section.
+Amounts appropriated pursuant to - 22 this section shall remain available until expended.

 1 Subtitle C-Recruitment and Re-

 2 tention of Additional Immigra-

 3 tion Law Enforcement Per-

 4 sonnel

 5 SEC.
 631. ADDITIONAL UNITED STATES BORDER PATROL

 6 AGENTS.

 7 The Secretary of Homeland Security shall increase

 8 the number of United States Border Patrol agents by-

-9 (1) 2,500 in fiscal year 2014;
+9 (1) 2,500 in fiscal year 2015;

-10 (2) 2,750 in fiscal year 2015;
+10 (2) 2,750 in fiscal year 2016;

-11 (3) 3,000 in fiscal year 2016;
+11 (3) 3,000 in fiscal year 2017;

-12 (4) 3,250 in fiscal year 2017; and
+12 (4) 3,250 in fiscal year 2018; and

-13 (5) 3,500 in fiscal year 2018.
+13 (5) 3,500 in fiscal year 2019.

 14 SEC.
 632. PROVISIONS RELATING TO THE EXERCISE OF

 15 CERTAIN APPOINTMENT AND OTHER SIMI-

 16 LAR AUTHORITIES WITH RESPECT TO THE

 17 UNITED STATES BORDER PATROL.

-18 (a) IN GENERAL.-Notwithstanding any other provi-
+18 (a) In General.-Notwithstanding any other provi-

 19 sion of law-

 20 (1) all authority described in subsection (b)

 21 that (but for this section) would otherwise be vested

 22 in the Secretary of Homeland Security shall instead

 23 be vested in the head of the United States Border

-24 Patrol;
+24 Patrol: